Denzel Dumfries: Sparta Rotterdam

 At the start of the 2016–17 season, Dumfries said about the new season, saying: "So the Eredivisie came for me at a good time.
 I want to keep developing myself, so it's good to have better and smarter opponents against me now.
 They force me to be smarter in choosing the moments I can come up with, but I think I picked this up pretty quickly."
 He continued to establish himself in the first team, playing in the right–back position.
-However, Dumfries received a red card for a second bookable offence, in a 1–1 draw against AZ Alkmaar on 2 October 2016.
+However, Dumfries received a red card for a second bookable offence, in a 1–1 draw against AZ on 2 October 2016.
 After serving a one match suspension, he returned to the starting line–up, in a 1–0 loss against PSV Eindhoven on 22 October 2016.
 Dumfries then scored his first Eredivisie goal, in a 3–2 loss against Excelsior on 19 November 2016.
 After serving a one match suspension in the next match, he returned to the starting line–up, in a 6–1 loss against Feyenoord on 4 December 2016.
 However, Dumfries found himself competing with new signing Janne Saksela over the right–back position.
 As a result, he was dropped to the substitute in favour of Saksela for two separate matches.
 Despite this, Dumfries continued to regain his first team place, playing in the right–back position for the rest of the 2016–17 season.
-He later helped Sparta Rotterdam avoid relegation after the club won the last two matches of the season against FC Twente and Go Ahead Eagles.
+He later helped Sparta Rotterdam avoid relegation after the club won the last two matches of the season against Twente and Go Ahead Eagles.
 A month after leaving Sparta Rotterdam, Dumfries was given a farewell send-off prior to the club's match against PEC Zwolle, along with departing teammates Mart Dijkstra, Rick Ketting and David Mendes da Silva.